hieuvp/learning-python/advanced-tutorials/code-introspection/README.md

         return desc_str

-# Print a list of all attributes of the Vehicle class
+# List all attributes of the "Vehicle" class
 for attribute in dir(Vehicle):
     if hasattr(Vehicle, attribute):
         print(attribute)